Memorandum D11-8-5: Conditional Relief Tariff Items

 15. To claim the benefits of a conditional relief tariff item in Chapter 99:

 16. For example, dried apples are classified under tariff item 0813.30.00 (classification number 0813.30.00.00) and are specifically named in tariff item 9905.00.00.
 The latter tariff item relieves duty for products that are: (i) for use during the Passover holiday, (ii) marked as such and (iii) imported during the period specified in the tariff item.
-Entering "0813.30.00.00" in field 27 and "9905" in field 28 will relieve duty for qualifying dried apples.
+Entering "0813.30.00.00" in the Classification number field and selecting "9905" in the Tariff code field will relieve duty for qualifying dried apples.

-Claiming Relief at the Time of Accounting
+Claiming relief at the time of accounting

 17. Most conditional relief tariff items set conditions that will only be met after the goods are imported.